Measuring Candidate Experience with a Feedback Survey: The Guide (2017 Update)

 Be ruthless, however, cutting unnecessary questions.
 Do you really need that extra data point?
 Keep the survey as short as possible.
 Remember, shorter means more responses.

-You might opt to include a brief introduction before your questions, something like:
+You might opt to include a brief introduction to your questions, something like:

 You recently interacted with the team at Recruiting Social about a job opportunity, and we’d like your feedback.
 Your response is anonymous and confidential, and it will help us deliver a better candidate experience.